My Nikon Z9 Sports Settings

 AF Setting Tip

 Once you have everything set the way you like it in the menu, you can save the setting in Custom Settings.
-That can be found in the three menus>Edit Save Custom Setting.
+The menus>Edit> Save Custom Setting are where you can find this.

 I am using a few of these custom settings.
-I hope that Fuji will do a firmware upgrade allowing the user to change the name of those settings rather than being stuck with “Custom 1” when I might like to call it “Portrait” or “Sports,” for example.
+I hope that Fuji will do a firmware upgrade that allows the user to change the name of those settings rather than being stuck with “Custom 1” when I might like to call them “Portrait” or “Sports,” for example.

 Sound Tidbit